DaWe1992/Applied_ML_Fundamentals/README.md

 * Two-sided **hand-written** cheat sheet (you may note whatever you want)

 ## Python Code 🐍
-Please find Python implementations of some of the algorithms (which are not part of the assignments) in the folder [06_python](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/06_python).
+Machine learning algorithms (probably all algorithms) are easier to understand, if you see them implemented.
+Please find Python implementations for some of the algorithms (which are not part of the assignments) in the folder
+[06_python](https://github.com/DaWe1992/Applied_ML_Fundamentals/tree/master/06_python).
 Play around with the hyper-parameters of the algorithms and try different data sets in order to get a better feeling for how the algorithms work.
+Also, debug through the code line for line and check what each line does.

 ## Literature and recommended Reading 📚
 You do not need to buy any books for the lecture, most resources are available online.
 Please find a curated list below: